docker/docs/desktop/dev-environments/run-devenv.md

 ---
 description: Dev Environments
 keywords: Dev Environments, local, run
-title: Launch a dev environment or a project
+title: Launch a dev environment
 ---

+Remove the challenge of figuring out what you need in order to get set up properly with a new project or to review a team member's PR.

-This page contains information on how to add and launch a single dev environment
+This page contains information on how to add and launch a single dev environment.

-You can launch a Dev Environment from a:
+You can launch a dev environment from a:
 - Git repository
 - Branch or tag of a Git repository
 - Subfolder of a Git repository
 - Local folder

 This did not conflict with any of the local files or local tooling set up on your host.

-Using this shared Dev Environment, your team members can access the code, any dependencies, and the current Git branch you are working on.
-They can also review your changes and provide feedback even before you create a pull request!

 ## Step one: Preparation